celeft01/Computer-Vision-Projects/README.md

 ### Overview

-This project applies stereo vision techniques to reconstruct a 3D scene from multiple 2D images.
+This project applies stereo vision techniques to reconstruct a 3D scene from two 2D images.

 ### Highlights